-E-filers may file applications for admission pro hac vice and notices of appeal electronically and pay by use of a check or credit card through CM/ECF and the Pay.gov system.
+E-filers may pay by check or credit card through the CM/ECF Pay.gov system.

-Filing Complaints and Paying On Line
+Filing Complaints and Paying Electronically

-Attorneys may choose to file new cases electronically by submitting the appropriate case opening documents (i.e., complaints, notices of removal, applications to proceed in forma pauperis, miscellaneous proceedings, and civil cover sheets) to the Court.
+Attorneys must electronically submit the appropriate case opening documents (i.e., complaints, notices of removal, applications to proceed in forma pauperis, miscellaneous proceedings, and civil cover sheets) to the clerk's office at CM-ECFIntake OKED@oked.uscourts.gov.

 - a.
-In order to electronically file a complaint and pay online, the clerk's office must first receive from the filing attorney the information necessary to open the case on the CM/ECF system.
-Counsel must email the case opening documents referenced above to CM-ECFIntake_OKED@oked.uscourts.gov.
-The clerk's office shall file the case opening documents as of the date of receipt of the email containing the case opening documents. - b.
-In accordance with LCvR 3.2, the party initiating the action must pay a filing fee or submit a motion to proceed informa pauperis within seven (7) calendar days of the filing of the case opening documents.
+The clerk's office shall file the case opening pleadings as of the date of receipt of the email containing the case opening documents. - b.
+In accordance with LCvR 3.2, the party initiating the action must pay a filing fee or file a motion to proceed informa pauperis within seven (7) calendar days of the filing of the case opening documents.
 Failure to comply with this provision will subject the action to immediate dismissal by the court without prejudice to refiling.
 A minute order to that effect will be sent by the clerk's office to counsel for the initiator of the action.
-Filing fees can be paid electronically by docketing the appropriate filing fee event in CM-ECF which utilizes the Pay.gov functionality for the collection of fees.

-- c.
-After payment of the filing fee or filing of an order to proceed in forma pauperis, Summons may be submitted to CMED@oked.uscourts.gov for issuance.
+Filing fees can be paid electronically by docketing the appropriate filing fee event in CM/ECF which utilizes the Pay.gov functionality for the collection of fees. - c.
+After payment of the filing fee or filing of an order to proceed in forma pauperis, Summons may be submitted to CM-ECFIntake OKED@oked.uscourts.gov for issuance.
 Summonses must be submitted using the form provided on the Court's website www.oked.uscourts.gov and must be complete.
 The Court will issue the summons and docket the summons issued event in the CM/ECF system.
 Upon receipt of the Notice of Electronic Filing indicating issuance, the attorney should print a copy of the issued Summons for service.
+The issued

-The issued Summons should be printed from the docket sheet and be free of headers.
+Summons should be printed from the docket sheet and be free of headers.
 To obtain a document without headers, deselect the "Include headers when displaying PDF documents" option when running the docket report.
 A party may not electronically serve the summons and complaint, but instead must perfect service according to Fed.
 R. Civ.
 P. 4.
-If subsequent summons are needed after a case has been opened, the additional summons should be sent to the Court's intake box. - d.
+If subsequent summons are needed after a case has been opened, the additional summons should be sent to the Court's intake box.

+- d.
 Should the action be resolved prior to the required filing fee being paid, that filing fee nonetheless remains due and owing.
 The judge assigned to the action will be advised of the party's failure to pay a required filing fee. - e.
 If the action is later re-filed and assigned a new case number, the filing party shall file a notice of related case advising of the earlier filing.
 These procedures are implemented to maintain the integrity of random case assignment and to enhance compliance with judiciary auditing procedures.